equinox-project/equinox-js/docs/docs/reactions/pg-projections.md

 # PG Projections

-As discussed in the previous section, projections are a form of reaction that can be expressed as a function from `Event` to `Sql[]`.
-In the previous section we showed how you could write raw SQL to create a read model but we also supply a utility library for creating projections.
+In the previous section, we explored the creation of read models via raw SQL queries, a method which, while effective, can be complicated and error-prone.

-Read models composed of `Insert`, `Update`, `Delete` and `Upsert` queries where each stream is represented by a single row in the table can be represented in the library.
-By representing the change as objects we're able to intelligently collapse a changeset to a single change (`Insert a + Update b = Insert (a + b)`).
+`@equinox-js/projection-pg` provides a higher level abstraction for creating event sourced projections.
+With it you can express your projections as a function `Event -> Change[]` where `Change` is an `Insert`, `Update`, `Delete` or `Upsert`.
+By representing changes this way we can intelligently collapse changesets into a single change, this is because in FP terms the change is a semigroup.

 The Payer read model from the previous section could be written as: